pqrkchqps/diehard-dot-fund-user-manual/comments.md

 ### Markdown

 Loomio uses **Markdown** to let you format text and embed images.
-For more information on how to use Markdown, click the [Formatting help](https://www.loomio.org/markdown) link under the comment box.
+For more information on how to use Markdown, read [this guide](https://www.loomio.org/markdown).

 ### Attaching files